dahromy/symfony-hexagonal-architecture/README.md

 ```

 ## 🤔 Contributing
-There are some things missing (add swagger, improve documentation...), feel free to add this if you want!
+There are some things missing (add some features: exception, ui, improve documentation...), feel free to add this if you want!
 If you want
 some guidelines feel free to contact us :)